Valley of Tears: First day

-Lieutenant-Colonel Yosef Eldar, commander of the 75th Armored infantry Battalion and responsible for the area penetrated by the 78th Brigade, was wounded, and Ben Gal ordered Kahalani to assume responsibility.
+Lieutenant-Colonel Yosef Eldar, commander of the 75th Armored Infantry Battalion and responsible for the area penetrated by the 78th Brigade, was wounded, and Ben-Gal ordered Kahalani to assume responsibility.
 At this point, Kahalani's companies were scattered across seventeen kilometres between Hermonit and Bunker 109.
 One Syrian tank was discovered only after Kahalani ordered one of the companies to turn off their lights.
 A Syrian anti-tank unit tried to advance down the Bnot Yaakov Road, in front of Bunker 107, not knowing it was occupied.
-The Israelis opened fire and after a brief battle the Syrians retreated.
+The Israelis opened fire and after a brief battle, the Syrians retreated.
 The 78th Brigade and its supporting units hunkered down.

 Some may surmise this was due to the swift reaction time of the Israeli crews compared to the Syrian tank crews.
-As the Israelis were often firing at least two or more shells to the Syrians one, this would prove a major factor in offsetting the disparity of the forces.
+As the Israelis were often firing at least two or more shells at the Syrians, this would prove a major factor in offsetting the disparity of the forces.